 The following invited panelists will launch the open discussion.

 Elisabet M. Nilsson, Senior Lecturer K3, Researcher on Living Archives Project, Malmö University

-Dragan Nikolić, PhD in Ethnology, Head of Research and Documentation Regionmuseet Kristianstad, Member of the project Flight Documentation
+Dragan Nikolić, PhD in Ethnology, Head of Research and Documentation Regionmuseet Kristianstad, Member of the project Refugee Documentation

 Anuradha Venugopal Reddy, PhD student with the Internet of Things and People Project, Faculty of Technology and Society, Malmö University